-A VIN (vehicle identification number) is a 17-digit code of letters and numbers that identifies a car uniquely, like car DNA.
-Each section of the code provides a specific piece of information about the vehicle, including year, make, model, engine size, and the country and factory where the car was made.
+A VIN (vehicle identification number) is a unique 17-digit code of uppercase letters and numbers that identifies individual manufactured stock automobiles.
+A VIN is most commonly represented as Code 39 or Data Matrix barcode attached to the body or dashboard of a vehicle.
+Each section of the VIN code provides a specific piece of information about the vehicle, including year, make, model, engine size, and the country and factory where the car was made.
 The VIN also carries security features for owners and manufacturers.

-If your vehicle was made before 1981, the VIN may be shorter than 17 characters.
-This decoder works best with post-1981 vehicles.
+If a vehicle was made before 1981, the VIN may be shorter than 17 characters.
+The Laser Appraiser VIN Scanner decoder works best with post-1981 vehicles.

 A car's VIN may typically be found at the front of the dashboard of the driver's side of the vehicle.
 It's easiest to see from outside the car, looking in through the windshield at the area where the hood ends and the windshield begins.
 A VIN may also be found on the post of the driver's side door, where the door latches to the car.